-Bushwalking is an excellent activity for children, benefiting their health and mental well-being, and encouraging them to interact with, and care for, the natural environment.
+Bushwalking and hiking is an excellent activity for children, benefiting their health and mental well-being, and encouraging them to interact with, and care for, the natural environment.
 Bushwalking NSW encourages clubs to create a safe and welcoming environment for children and families.

 Creating a child safe environment